nitzz2025/task4/README.md

 -Order matters.
 UFW processes rules top-down.

 -Firewalls are critical in filtering unwanted or dangerous traffic, acting as a security gatekeeper.

+### Outcome

+By completing this task, users will:

+- Understand how to manage firewall rules on Linux.

+- Learn to block unsafe services (like Telnet).

+- Know how to allow secure services (like SSH).

+- Be able to test and reverse firewall changes.

+- Know how firewalls secure systems from unauthorized access.